 Price Discrimination involves charging a different price to different groups of consumers for the same good.
 Price discrimination can provide benefits to consumers.
 However, the advantages of price discrimination will be appreciated more by some groups of consumers.

 Benefits of Price Discrimination

-Tesco Value goods – Why are they unattractive – an example of price discrimination in practise
+- Tesco Value goods – Why are they unattractive – an example of price discrimination in practice